osk4r8088/macrohub-os/README.md

 ## Known Issues & Store Edition Compatibility

 This project was developed and tested with the fuckass **AutoHotkey v2 Microsoft Store edition**, which has so many weird "quirks" compared to the standard installer.
-That I ran into multiple stability issues so sevear that the following fixes / workarounds got vibecoded using Claude:
+That I ran into multiple stability issues so severe that I started vibecoding the following fixes / workarounds using Claude:

 - **`A_TrayMenu.Delete()` crashes the Store edition** — the tray menu is built once at startup instead of being rebuilt on each toggle.
 Checkmarks are updated in place.
 - **`Persistent` directive is required** — without it the script exits immediately since hotkeys start in the "Off" state and don't keep the script alive on their own